About Unapologaytic

 Quote by Joe Kort, PhD about the shame of growing up gay in a straight world

-Luckily, many of us overcame (or are in the process of getting over) the shame of growing up gay.
+The journey to self-acceptance is rarely straightforward.
+Fortunately, many of us have overcome (or are in the process of working through) the shame that often accompanies growing up gay.

 Pierre Monnerville, founder of Unapologaytic

-Our designs are printed in Northern England on garments made by Earth Positive, Continental Clothing and Stanley/Stella, all members of the Fair Wear Foundation.
-Its mission is to improve labour conditions for the hundreds of thousands of workers involved making clothes for FWF member companies.
+Most Unapologaytic T-shirts are printed in Northern England on garments made by Stanley/Stella under the supervision of the Fair Wear Foundation.
+The foundation works to improve labour conditions for hundreds of thousands of garment workers worldwide.

 • No forced labour